progfolio/elpaca/doc/manual.md

 ```

 Interactively evaluating an `elpaca` declaration will re-process the order.
 This can be used to change a package&rsquo;s recipe prior to rebuilding it.
 Note that rebuilding a package does not **reload** a package.
 It&rsquo;s best to restart Emacs after a successful rebuild if you wish to have the changes loaded.

+<a id="lock-files"></a>

+### Lock Files

+A lock file is a collection of recipes for the exact versions of installed packages.
+They can be used to build different versions of an Emacs configuration when combined with init file package declarations.

+The `elpaca-write-lock-file` command is used to write a lock file to disk.
+Setting the `elpaca-lock-file` variable to that file&rsquo;s path will cause Elpaca to use those versions of the recipes when installing packages assuming the `elpaca-lock-file-menu` is the first menu in `elpaca-menu-functions`.

 <a id="use-package-integration"></a>